When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 Pete was hurt and bleeding, but he still held onto Greg’s shirt collar.
 He let go and quickly pulled his left arm around Greg’s neck and pulled tight, choking him.
 He pulled his right fist back to slug the kid, but just at that moment he heard a loud shout from behind him.
 He never saw what hit him, but the sudden pain in his right side was about the worst he’d ever felt.
 He let go of Greg’s neck and twisted to his right to see who hit him.

 It was fucking Jado!
 And he had a vicious looking switchblade knife in his right hand.
-The blade was long and bloody and it was moving toward him as he turned to face Jado.
-Before he could do anything about it the blade was shoved into his groin, seriously damaging his privates.
+The blade was long and bloody and it was moving toward him as Pete turned to face him.
+Before he could do anything about it the blade was shoved into his groin, seriously damaging his penis.
 He screamed in pain and as Jay pulled the knife out he reached his hands down to cover his groin.
 But Jay was like a madman.
 He shoved the blade through the soft part of Pete’s right hand between his index finger and thumb and through his pants into one of his testicles.

 Pete screamed again, then collapsed onto the asphalt surface with his hands still trying to protect himself, bleeding from his nose and his groin.